skittlexyz/templates/README.md

 - <s>Fetch JSON file from repository to prevent clones with limited versions.</s>
 - Develop binary release versions or one-liner command so it's easier to use.
+- Add a simpler version, one liner CLI.